wallarm/product-documentation/docs/latest/updating-migrating/older-versions/what-is-new.md

     Node configuration and traffic filtration have been significantly simplified in the Wallarm node of version 4.0.
 Some settings of node 4.0 are **incompatible** with the nodes of older versions.
 Before upgrading the modules, please carefully review the list of changes and [general recommendations](../general-recommendations.md).

+## Detection of the new attack type IDOR / BOLA

+[Broken Object Level Authorization](https://github.com/OWASP/API-Security/blob/master/2019/en/src/0xa1-broken-object-level-authorization.md) (BOLA), also known as [Insecure Direct Object References](https://owasp.org/www-project-web-security-testing-guide/latest/4-Web_Application_Security_Testing/05-Authorization_Testing/04-Testing_for_Insecure_Direct_Object_References) (or IDOR), became one of the most common API vulnerabilities.
+When an application includes an IDOR / BOLA vulnerability, it has a strong probability of exposing sensitive information or data to attackers.
+All the attackers need to do is exchange the ID of their own resource in the API call with an ID of a resource belonging to another user.
+The absence of proper authorization checks enables attackers to access the specified resource.
+Thus, every API endpoint that receives an ID of an object and performs any type of action on the object can be an attack target.

+To prevent exploitation of this vulnerability, Wallarm node contains a [new trigger](../../admin-en/configuration-guides/protecting-against-bola.md) which you can use to protect your endpoints from BOLA attacks.
+The trigger monitors the number of requests to a specified endpoint and creates a BOLA attack event when thresholds from the trigger are exceeded.

+## Checking JSON Web Tokens for attacks

+JSON Web Token (JWT) is one of the most popular authentication methods.
+This makes it a favorite tool to perform attacks (for example SQLi or RCE) that are very difficult to find because the data in the JWT is encoded and it can be located anywhere in the request.

+Wallarm node finds the JWT anywhere in the request, [decodes](../../user-guides/rules/request-processing.md#jwt) it and blocks (in the appropriate [filtration mode](../../admin-en/configure-wallarm-mode.md)) any attack attempts through this authentication method.

 ## Supported installation options

 * Wallarm Ingress controller based on the latest version of Community Ingress NGINX Controller, 1.3.0.